 I fought the system.
 And by fought the system, I mean that I complained to anyone that would listen, but of course to no avail.
 I did find out, however, that I could have a “court” hearing and present my case.
 If I made a good enough case, they would have to let me go.
 The proceedings were held right there at the hospital, in the psychiatric ward.
 My doctor was recommending I stay there for two weeks.
 I was going to fight that with everything in my power.
 I had no intention of staying in the hospital for two weeks.

 By the time my hearing was scheduled I had complied with the doctor’s suggestion of taking the prescribed medications and I was participating in group therapy.
 I was sleeping better, eating my meals, and interacting with other patients.
 Surely, I thought, they’d have to let me go because of the progress I was making, or pretended to be making, or fooled myself into thinking I was making.
 I met with my public defender and he informed me that the judge (magistrate) usually sides with the doctor, but whatever I wanted to do, he would plead my case.
-He made it clear that he worked for the patient and his job to make sure my rights were not violated and that my voice was fairly heard.
+He made it clear that he worked for the patient and his job was to make sure my rights were not violated and that my voice was fairly heard.

 The ‘trial’ began.
 The doctor went first after the swearing in process and the explaining of the proceedings.
 She pointed out my anger, my desire to die, my disappointment that I failed at killing myself, her opinion that I should not be released because I posed a threat to myself and others, and that I should stay in the hospital for two more weeks.
 She said a lot of things for which I had no defense.
 My defender asked for the tape recorder to be stopped for a moment to confer and ask me if I still wanted to proceed with my request to be released immediately.
 If that got denied, the magistrate would most likely take the doctor’s suggestion of keeping me locked up for two weeks.
 I asked my defender if I could counter with offering to stay for a week and have another hearing at that time.
 He suggested it to the judge.
 The judge asked the doctor if that was fine with her.
 The doctor said yes.